 Normal Mechanics of Thoracic and Lumbar Spine

-Lumbar spine is much more flexible than thoracic spine and the thoracolumbar junction represents a biomechanical transition zone between the rigid thoracic spine and flexible lumbar spine.
-The thoracic spine is rigid by virtue of presence of the rib cage, thoracic musculature, and facet joint configuration.
+The lumbar spine is much more flexible than the thoracic spine and the thoracolumbar junction represents a biomechanical transition zone between the rigid thoracic spine and flexible lumbar spine.
+The thoracic spine is rigid by virtue of the presence of the rib cage, thoracic musculature, and facet joint configuration.

 Normally the thoracic spine has a normal kyphosis whereas lumbar spine has lordosis normally.
 The thoracolumbar junction represents the area of change in sagittal alignment between the kyphotic thoracic segment and a lordotic lumbar region.

-This is due to more saggittal orientation of the facet joints in the lumbar spine.
+This is due to the more sagittal orientation of the facet joints in the lumbar spine.